 - Overall demand for fiber-based egg packaging and food-on-the-go products remained stable in most markets.
-Main exception was South Africa, due to avian flu.
-The prices of recycled fiber decreased - Comparable net sales growth driven by pricing and mix, whereas sales volumes decreased.
-Net sales decreased in Europe and increased in most other markets - Adjusted EBIT increased significantly with a strong margin, while lower sales volumes and the divestment of the business in Russia had a negative impact
+South Africa was the main exception, due to avian flu.
+The prices of recycled fiber decreased - Comparable net sales growth driven by pricing and mix, while sales volumes remained at the previous year's level.
+Net sales increased in Europe but decreased in most other markets - Adjusted EBIT decreased due to a weaker operational performance